Program Governance & Current Operations

 "I consider the Jarvie program to be a true blessing."

 After this reorganization in 2015, the Jarvie Program has achieved outstanding results while reducing administrative costs.
 The Program has not reduced grants or services to beneficiaries and has also resumed adding new beneficiaries as others leave the program.
-Twenty-three new beneficiaries have been accepted since the transition, at least nine of whom were referrals from Presbyterian pastors.
+Thirty-six new beneficiaries have been accepted since the transition, at least 20 of whom were referrals from Presbyterian pastors.
 Prior to the change, deficit budgets were planned through 2020, and no new beneficiaries were scheduled to be added for at least three years.

 Need More Information?